 … that humans use, and now you can too!
 (Continued from the previous post.)

 3) Recursion.
 What if you have one mirror facing a second mirror, so the first mirror shows what’s in the second mirror, which shows what’s in the first mirror …?
 What if you take a chameleon, which tries to take on the color of its surroundings, and put it on a mirror?
 What if you point a video camera at the very screen that’s showing what the video camera is pointing at?
 What if (getting mathematical) you use a function in defining that same function?
 What if you use the cleaning attachment from your vacuum cleaner to suck dust off the vacuum cleaner itself?
 (Okay, the last one is a bit lame.)
 The basic idea in each of these cases is called recursion, which is a major concept in mathematics and computer science.
 Douglas Hofstadter’s Gödel, Escher, Bach is all about recursion.
 Some people think recursion – nesting ideas about ideas inside one another in a potentially infinite hierarchy, or (for syntax) phrases inside phrases — is central to human uniqueness.
 Noam Chomsky has lately been pushing a hard-core version of this argument.
-He’s enough of a big wheel in language and cognition to get people talking about it, but I think it’s fair to say he hasn’t convinced too many people.
+Here he is with Robert Berwick defending his view.

 Our discussion of human uniqueness on Logarithmic History has been frustratingly short on specific dates.
 But human sclera are probably a fairly simple trait genetically, and we may soon enough discover the genes involved and even tell how long ago they mutated.